 In connexion with the unveiling of the Ceiling of Santa Isabel Church in Lisbonne painted by Michael Biberstein in 2016, the Foundation Árpád Szenes – Vieira da Silva, organises a presentation of the artist’s studies for the ceiling in collaboration with the gallery.
 This presentation also features works on paper and the model of Santa Isabel Church with Michael Biberstein’s painting, realized by Appleton and Domingos Arquitectos.

-That same year, the gallery organizes a solo show of Michael Biberstein entitled “Paysage en apothéose” with a selection of original drawings, rarely presented or previously unseen, as they were discovered in his studio after he passed away, and publishes a catalogue dedicated to his works on paper with the collaboration of Nicholas Turner, curator at the J. Paul Getty Museum in preparation for the ûblication of the artist’s Catalogue Raisonné.
+That same year, a work by Michael Biberstein is presented at the exhibition “About Painting”.
+The gallery organizes a solo show of Michael Biberstein entitled “Paysage en apothéose” with a selection of original drawings, rarely presented or previously unseen, as they were discovered in his studio after he passed away, and publishes a catalogue dedicated to his works on paper with the collaboration of Nicholas Turner, curator at the J. Paul Getty Museum in preparation for the publication of the artist’s Catalogue Raisonné.